skhelladi/wxRTCFD_Code/README.md

 Link: https://matthias-research.github.io/pages/tenMinutePhysics/17-fluidSim.pdf

-and the Qt version of the same code developped by Sofiane KHELLADI
+and the Qt version of the same code developed by the same author.

 Link: https://github.com/skhelladi/RTCFD_Code